microsoft/vscode-docs/api/extension-guides/debugger-extension.md

 ## Anatomy of the package.json of a Debugger Extension

-Besides providing a debugger-specific implementation of the debug adapter a debugger extension needs a `package.json` that contributes to the various debug-related contributions points.
+Besides providing a debugger-specific implementation of the debug adapter a debugger extension needs a `package.json` that contributes to the various debug-related contribution points.

 So let's have a closer look at the `package.json` of Mock Debug.